yada-kankanokkul/ML-Based-Optimization-of-Matrix-Multiplication/README.md

 	• Benchmark Results: After training the RL agent, test it on unseen matrices and evaluate how well it performs compared to traditional algorithms.
 Measure:
 		○ Execution time.
 		○ Memory consumption.
-	• Performance Comparison: Plot graphs comparing the performance of your RL agent against the naive matrix multiplication and Strassen’s algorithm on various matrix types and sizes.
+	• Performance Comparison: Plot graphs comparing the performance of RL agent against the naive matrix multiplication and Strassen’s algorithm on various matrix types and sizes.

 7. Visualization and Deployment
 	• Interactive Visualization: